 ASWB Masters and Clinical Exam Preparation

 How did you do on this month’s social work practice question on fees?
-Know that TDC is here for you whether you feel 100% confident on questions regarding fee for service or whether you need a little extra support in this area.
+Know that TDC is here for you whether you feel 100% confident on questions regarding the fee for service or whether you need a little extra support in this area.
 TDC’s LMSW and LCSW ASWB exam prep courses give you everything you need to pass the exam, and none of the extra stuff that can make studying so overwhelming.
-We give you all of the factual content you need as well as the reasoning skills to successfully pass your exam with confidence.
+We give you all of the factual content you need as well as the reasoning skills to successfully pass your ASWB exams with confidence.
 One of the best parts of TDC is that you can email your coach anytime you have questions as you go through the program.
 So you’re never left alone in the study process with confusion and unanswered questions.
-TDC has helped THOUSANDS of social workers across the nation PASS their exams.
+Also, check out our Social Work ASWB Masters exam guide that has helped THOUSANDS of social workers across the nation PASS their exams.
 Are you next?